clux/logule/Readme.md

 var logule = require('logule');
 function(logInput) {
   if (logule.verify(logInput)) {
-    // logInput is an instance of logule, and its version is ~logule.info.version }
+    // logInput is an instance of logule, and its version is ~logule.data.version }
 }
 ````